dfinity/candid/spec/Candid.md

 ### Coercion

-This subtyping is implemented during the deserialization of Candid at an expected type.
-As described in [Section Deserialisation](#deserialization), the binary value is conceptually first _decoded_ into an abstract value, and then _coerced_ to the expected type.
+This subtyping is implemented during the deserialisation of Candid at an expected type.
+As described in [Section Deserialisation](#deserialisation), the binary value is conceptually first _decoded_ into an abstract value, and then _coerced_ to the expected type.

 This section describes the coercion, as a ternary relation `V ~> V' : T` to describe when a value `V` can be coerced to a value `V'` of type `T`.
 The fields `V` and `T` can be understood as inputs and `V'` as the output of this relation.